t1agob/dapr-cafe/README.md

 One of the main challenges that teams face is getting stuck to decisions they make.
 If you choose a Cloud or Database provider you are typically going to stay with it for a long time.
 This fact is usually driven by the complexity of moving between platforms and it is a major factor when making architectural and platform decisions.

-The role of DAPR is to facilitate the process of building distributed applications by abstrating the platform components.
+The role of [Dapr](https://docs.dapr.io/) is to facilitate the process of building distributed applications by abstrating the platform components.
 This makes it almost seamless to move between providers without code changes.
 It also simplifies the code required to integrate with databases, pubsub platforms and others, while enforcing best practices for distributed platforms such as retrying failed requests automatically.

-With this demo we try to cover some of the aspects and complexities of event-driven systems and show how DAPR overcomes them.
+With this demo we try to cover some of the aspects and complexities of event-driven systems and show how Dapr overcomes them.

 ## The application